d-morrison/IntroStatActivities/06-L04-inference-1cat_CI-simulation.Rmd

 \vspace{0.5in}

 In today's activity, we will use bootstrapping to find a 95\% confidence interval for $\pi$, the parameter of interest.
-See Section 5.3.3 in your textbook to review bootstrapping.

 3. In your own words, explain the bootstrapping process.
 \vspace{0.5in}